researchstudio-sat/webofneeds/documentation/howto/README.md

 Much in the same way, you can listen for Failure events (e.g. the `CreateAtomCommandFailureEvent`) or any kind of result (e.g., the `CreateAtomCommandResultEvent`).

-## Bot HowTo: How to Connect to an Atom
+## Bot HowTo: Connecting to another Atom
 Situation: you have two atom URIs.
 One of them is an atom you control (the other, maybe, too).
 You know which socket types you want to connect, for example the [holder socket](https://w3id.org/won/ext/hold#HolderSocket) and the [holdable socket](https://w3id.org/won/ext/hold#HoldableSocket).
-Follow the next HowTo to find out how to get the Socket URIs.
+Follow the [HowTo on getting the Socket of an Atom](#howto-obtaining-an-atoms-sockets) to find out how to get the Socket URIs.
 We'll assume you call them `senderSocketURI` and `recipientSocketURI`.

 ```
 String message = "Hello, let's connect!"; //optional welcome message